Changing the order of a dynamical phase transition through fluctuations in a quantum p-spin model: Conclusions

-In conclusion, in this work we have studied the the post-quench dynamics of a fully-connected $p$-spin model ($p>2$) perturbed by a short-ranged interaction, controlled by the coupling $J$, generalizing to arbitrary values of $p$ the system studied in previous work \cite{Sciolla2011,Lerose2018,Zunkovic18}.
-In the {mean-field} limit of $J=0$, the dynamics is equivalent to the one of a particle in a classical energy landscape: a DPT emerges, driven by the transverse field $g$, whose order depends on the parity of $p$, for $p>2$, which determines the qualitative shape of the effective potential.
-In particular, we find a second order dynamical transition for odd $p$ (where the potential is an asymmetric double-well) and first order one for even $p$ (where the profile is made by three basins).
+In conclusion, in this work we have studied the the post-quench dynamics of a fully-connected $p$-spin model (for $p>2$) perturbed by a short-ranged interaction, controlled by the coupling $J$, generalizing to arbitrary values of $p$ the system studied in previous work \cite{Sciolla2011,Lerose2018,Zunkovic18}.
+In the mean-field limit of $J=0$, the dynamics is equivalent to the one of a particle in a classical energy landscape.
+By identifying the topology of each orbit as a dynamical phase, we observe a dynamical phase transition (DPT) driven by the transverse field $g$.
+The order of the DPT depends on the parity of $p$, for $p>2$, which determines the qualitative shape of the effective potential.
+In particular, we find a second order dynamical transition for odd values of $p$ (where the potential is an asymmetric double-well) and first order one for an even $p$ (where the profile is made by three basins).
 The nature of this transition is modified by the presence of a short-range perturbation, treated in the framework of the non-equilibrium spin-wave theory.
-The latter generates an effective damping in the dynamics which is maximal in a region close to the paramagnetic North pole: this changes the nature of the dynamical phases -now being defined by the behaviour of the magnetization in a prethermal regime- that appear on the phase diagram, where the short-range coupling drives a new first-order transition for $p\geq3$ odd, while displaying a subtle transition for $p\geq 4$ even, detected in the order parameter fluctuations and being of the first-order like the one obtained in the mean-field limit.\\

-In fact, the analysis discussed here can be straightforwardly generalized to a wider class of fully-connected spin models with generic integrability breaking terms: the profile of the energy landscape and the direction where interaction induced by the integrability breaking perturbation is oriented are the only two ingredients which fully determine the features of the non-equilibrium phase diagram. \\
+The latter generates an effective damping in the dynamics which is maximal when the magnetization visits the paramagnetic well.
+The damping induces a prethermal stage of the dynamics and changes the nature of the dynamical phases, now being defined by the asymptotic behaviour of the magnetization.
+For $p\geq3$ odd, the short-range coupling drives a new first-order transition on the phase diagram, while a more subtle transition appears for $p\geq 4$ even, detected in the order parameter fluctuations and being of the first-order like the one obtained in the mean-field limit.
+Our analysis can be straightforwardly generalized to a wider class of fully-connected spin models with generic integrability breaking terms: the profile of the energy landscape and the axis where the integrability breaking interaction takes place are the only two ingredients which fully determine the features of the non-equilibrium phase diagram. \\

 \emph{Acknowledgements }--- We thank A. Lerose and S. Pappalardi for interesting discussions and useful comments on the manuscript.

 \begin{widetext} \begin{appendix}